GLOBAL MARKETS-Shares slip, yields rise as market awaits a likely hawkish Fed

 "One is fear that inflation, I think incorrectly, might remain sticky, especially with oil prices going higher.
 Now there's another concern, the potential wage negotiations with the auto workers that might be inflationary," he said.

-But job openings are weakening sharply as are people quitting, both good signs for lower employment costs, he said.
+But job openings are weakening sharply, a good sign for lower employment costs, he said.

 Investors and central bankers are contending with a more than 30% rise in oil prices since late June as Saudi Arabia and Russia limit supply and as demand has picked up, while weak U.S. shale output has also increased concerns.